IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-4-create.markdown

 The general steps to create a new project are:
 - Create an empty folder on your filesystem and import it into Atom
 - Create a toolkit information file

+Once you create your project, you can start creating applications.
+The main entry point of any SPL application is called a _Main Composite_.
+So after creating your project, you can create your first Main composite by:

-- Create one or more namespaces to organize your code (optional, but recommended)
+- Defining a namespace to organize your code (optional, but recommended)
+- Create a Main composite within a SPL file

 Create the project folder
 ---------------------------